top of page

 5. Moringa Seed Oil

-Tips for Safe Use
+Tips for Safe Use of Moringa Seeds

-• Start small, too many seeds can have a laxative effect.
+• Start small; too many seeds can have a laxative effect.

 • Pregnant or breastfeeding women should consult a healthcare provider before use.